cbcrg/tcoffee/docs/tcoffee_manual.rst

 ::

   Note: Sample_seq8 is merely a FASTA file where sequences can be omitted.
+Seque\
-Sequences can be omitted, but you can also leave them, at your entire convenience.
+ nces can be omitted, but you can also leave them, at your entire convenience.

 ::

-  seq_reformat -in sample_tree2.dnd -in2 sample_seq8.seq -action +tree_prune -output newick
+  seq_reformat -in sample_tree2.dnd -in2 sample_seq8.seq -action +tree_prune -ou\
+ tput newick

   (( A:0.50000, C:0.50000):0.00000, B:0.50000, D:0.99500);